rachelesmee/website/foss4guk2022local/bristol.md

 Getting there:[https://engine-shed.co.uk/find-us/](https://engine-shed.co.uk/find-us/)]

-We encourage everyone to travel by public transport/car share if possible.
+We encourage everyone to travel by public transport/car share/under their onw steam if possible.

 ### Programme